XelerT/hashtable/utils/RAW_README.md

 !*!*!*TABLE!*!*!*

-Using prealigned words we have 209% improvement in time performance and don't have improvement in cache-misses if we taking the error into account.
+Using prealigned and prealloced words we have 209% improvement in time performance and don't have improvement in cache-misses if we taking the error into account.
 Without prealigned words we have 213% boost in time performance and we don't have any changes in cache-misses if we taking into account the error.

 With prealloced words time performance is 3% better.